What is a positive work culture?

 A toxic work culture, on the other hand, will make a massive dent in the bottom line.
 One report revealed that workplace toxicity cost companies $223 billion over five years.

 So now you know the ROI of developing a great workplace culture, how can you implement better workplace practices and drive your efforts?

 A company’s core values really matter.
 They define a business’s identity and purpose, which are usually included within a company’s mission statement, and are the heart of workplace culture.

 Core values should be inspiring, guiding, and uniting to encourage employees.

 Developing a sense of belonging

 Belonging emerged as the top employee experience driver linked to engagement and well-being, according to our global study.
 People who feel like they belong are almost three times as likely to have a greater sense of well-being: 78% versus 28%.

-Factors that people say make them feel like they belong at their organization include:
+Factors that people say make them feel like they belong at their organisation include:

 - Employee pride in ESG — making a positive difference in the world